gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 5. Permissions to production is restricted to few people by Authentication & Authorization.
 6. Salt has been added to password before storing it.
 7. Url don't have password or secure information in parameter as url get logged.
-8. Custom exceptions are thrown to customer and dont expose the backend exception to the end user.
+8. Custom exceptions are thrown to customer and don't expose the backend exception to the end user.
 9. Cross site scripting is blocked.
 10. SQL injection attacks are blocked.
 11. Vulnerability scan are done and libraries updated to use latest fix.